hainayanda/Artisan/Example/Pods/Pharos/README.md

 # Basic Usage

-Pharos is Observer pattern framework for Swift that utilize `propertyWrapper`.
-It using builder pattern and designed so it could be read just like english language.
+Pharos is an Observer pattern framework for Swift that utilizes `propertyWrapper`.
+It using a builder pattern and was designed so it could be read just like the English language.

 ## Basic

-Basically all you need is property that you want to be obeserved and add `@Observable` propertyWrapper at it:
+Basically, all you need is a property that you want to observe and add `@Observable` propertyWrapper at it:

 ```swift
 class MyClass {